 She was the glue that held us all together regardless of what happened.
 It’s been more than a thirty years since she left us and I miss her daily.

 Cec lasted about 5 years more years, but never really adapted to life without her.

 I can honestly say that, while I missed him, his drinking had put a strain on our relationship in his later years.
 It made it easier to cope with his passing.

 Now with recalling all the stories about him, it makes me finally really start to miss him.

 So please understand that I don’t tell these stories to disparage him in any way.
 They are told because he can’t.
 If he were here, he would be telling them, with laughter mixed in, like only Cecil Lewis could do.
 He never minded making fun of himself.

-As I show him in his Navy Finery.
+This shows him in his Navy Finery.

-Below is the story of his journey being a Navy man.
+Below is the story of his journey being a Navy Man.

 3 thoughts on “Cecil Lewis, The One And Only”